iter8-tools/docs/docs/tutorials/integrations/kserve-mm/blue-green.md

 ### Verify Routing

 You can verify the routing configuration by inspecting the `VirtualService` and/or by sending requests as described above.
-70 percent of requests will now be handled by the candidate version; the remaining 30 percent by the primary version.
+70 percent of requests will now be handled by the candidate version (`wisdom-1`); the remaining 30 percent by the primary version (`wisdom-0`).

 ## Promote candidate